 4. Zucchini is great for the hair and skin.

-Adequate vitamin C intake does not only improve the immune system, can also create and maintain collagen, an essential protein found in hair and skin.
+The adequate vitamin can help your body create and maintain collagen, an essential protein found in hair and skin.
 Also, one cup of zucchini contains 5 percent of recommended vitamin A. Vitamin A has been known to keep the hair moisturized through increased sebum production.

 5. Zucchini can help improve the heart’s health.

-Fiber, vitamin C, and B6, and potassium have been known to improve the heart’s health.
 Zucchini is rich in potassium with 325 milligrams per cup.
-The recommended 4700 milligrams (mg) of potassium are not obtained by many individuals in the United States, according to the National Health and Nutrition Examination Survey, despite the benefits of increased potassium intake.
-One study suggested that individuals who consumed 4069 mg of potassium per day had a 49 percent lower risk of death from ischemic heart disease compared with those who consumed less potassium (approximately 1000 mg per day).
+The recommended 4,700 mg of potassium is not obtained by many individuals in the United States, according to the National Health and Nutrition Examination Survey, despite the benefits of increased potassium intake.
+One study suggested that people who consumed 4,069 mg of potassium per day had a 49 percent lower risk of death from ischemic heart disease compared with those who consumed less potassium, approximately 1,000 mg per day.

 6. Zucchini may improve brain function.

 Several components of zucchini, such as potassium, folate, and various antioxidants are known to provide neurological benefits.
 Folate has been known to reduce the occurrence of Alzheimer’s disease and cognitive decline.
-Potassium has been linked to increasing blood flow to the brain and heighten cognition, concentration, and neural activity.
+Potassium has been linked to increased blood flow to the brain and heightens cognition, concentration, and neural activity.
 One cup of zucchini contains 9 percent of the recommended daily needs of folate.

 Also, zucchini contains vitamin B6.
 A deficiency has shown depression and nausea.
 Be sure not to consume too much.
 The vitamin B6 upper limit is set to 100 milligrams for adults over the age of 18, but adults do not need that much unless directed by the doctor.
 One cup of zucchini has 14 percent (0.2 milligrams) of the daily need for vitamin B6.